Conformal Prediction-Based MPC for Stochastic Linear Systems: MAIN RESULTS

-Note the symmetry to \cref{eq:error-dynamics}: The error in closed loop evolves \emph{equal in distribution} to the error trajectories derived by propagating the disturbance trajectories through the autonomous error system, which allows leveraging \cref{thm:conformal-error-bounds}.
-Thus, the receding horizon MPC may directly ``inherit'' the guarantees from offline designed probabilistic sets for the error process.
-Given a confidence region $\mathcal E$ of probability $1 - \vartheta$ for the error system, chance constraint satisfaction can thus be ensured through appropriate tightening of the state and input constraints as
+Note the symmetry to \cref{eq:error-dynamics}: The error in closed loop evolves \emph{equal in distribution} to the error trajectories obtained from~ \cref{eq:error-trajectory-from-disturbances}, which allows leveraging \cref{thm:cp-confidence-regions}: The receding horizon MPC may ``inherit'' the guarantees from offline designed probabilistic sets for the error process.
+Given a confidence region $\mathcal E$ of probability $1 - \vartheta$ for the error system, chance constraint satisfaction can thus be ensured through tightening of the state and input constraints as

-where $\mathcal E_t$ is the projected confidence region at time $t$.
-We summarize this result in the following:
+where $\mathcal E_t$ is the projected confidence region as in \cref{eq:projected-confidence-region}.
+As $\mathcal X,~\mathcal U$ are convex, the tightened state and input constraints in \crefrange{eq:tightened-state-constraints}{eq:tightened-input-constraints} remain convex.
+If $\mathcal X, \mathcal U$ are additionally polytopes in half-space representation, the half-spaces may be tightened by the support function of the ellipsoid.